JaimeStill/azure-dev-resources/docs/nuget.md

 .NET (C#) dependencies, known as [NuGet Packages](https://learn.microsoft.com/en-us/nuget/what-is-nuget).

+The PowerShell script [Build-NugetCache.ps1](./scripts/Build-NugetCache.md) defines the ability to generate a NuGet Package cache.
+The generated cache can then be transported to a disconnected network and used to establish or update a NuGet package feed.

 ## Hosting NuGet Packages

 NuGet packages can be hosted in a variety of publicly routable locations including networked file shares, [Azure DevOps Artifacts](https://learn.microsoft.com/en-us/azure/devops/artifacts/get-started-nuget?view=azure-devops&tabs=windows) feeds, or an HTTP web server.